Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

 # **CreateSubDataset**
 > Dataset CreateSubDataset (string organizationId, string datasetId, SubDatasetGraphQuery subDatasetGraphQuery)

-Run a query on a dataset
+Create a sub-dataset from the dataset in parameter

-Run a query on a dataset
+Create a copy of the dataset using the results of the list of queries given in parameter.

 ### Example
 ```csharp